sumit619sharma/sumit619sharma/README.md

 - 👋 Hi, I’m Sumit Sharma
-- 👀 I’m interested in software development (Android)
+- 👀 I’m interested in software development
-- 🌱 I love make android apps using kotlin
+- I have repository around frontend, backend, fullstack, android(kotlin), React-native
 -    I have solved 1200+problems on DSA.
-- 💞️ I have 24 repository
+- 💞️ I have 42 repository
 - 📫 How to reach me imsumitsharma619@gmail.com

 <!---